superion31/MachineLearningMatlab/README.md

 ## About

-#### In this repo Machine Learning algorithms are approached using different methods.
+#### In this repo you can see different implementation approaches of some Machine Learning algorithms.
 The goal is to examine whether the final outcome is affected or not.
-For that purpose plots of the final results for each technique are compared.
+For the evaluation, plots of the final results for each technique are compared.

 ## Supervised Learning